-Joe had a tough time with astral projection.
+Joe, the protagonist in Renting the Veil had a tough time with astral projection.
 For most, this is not an easy skill to pick up.
 For some, it happens without warning and is very memorable.
 Mostly everyone knows someone who declares that he or she has astrally projected.
 The detail with which it is reported is hard to dismiss and yet to one who has never had an out of body experience, it just doesn't seem plausible.
 You can't experience what you refuse to believe and this is probably what impeded Joe's efforts.
 He was after all, just an ordinary guy.

 Of course there are the seminal books by Robert A. Monroe, founder of the Monroe Institute, which teach astral projection.
 Pulling out one of his books from my bookcase, just to make sure I am spelling his name right, I see that Elizabeth Kubler-Ross, M.D. has endorsed “Ultimate Journey” as his best book.